 - You knew the person you helped (the principal offender) would commit a crime.

-- The principal committed the felony.
+- The principal committed a felony.

 - You weren’t acting under duress.